-An analysis conducted by using vessel-tracking data from Lloyd’s List Intelligence’s vessel-tracking focusing on Automatic Identification System messages and gaps, to understand how these blacklisted vessels continue to trade — and with whom.
+Analysis conducted using data from Lloyd’s List Intelligence’s vessel-tracking solutions has focused on Automatic Identification System messages and gaps, to understand how these blacklisted vessels continue to trade — and with whom.

 The five ships sanctioned in relation to Russia’s occupation of Crimea — product tankers Sudak (IMO:8943155) and Sig (IMO: 9735335), chemical tanker Stalingrad (IMO: 9690212), and combined chemical and oil tankers Marshal Zhukov (IMO: 9690224) and Yaz (IMO: 9735323) — have been sanctioned for several years and have well-defined voyage patterns.

 Sig and Yaz, for example, only travel between Russia-controlled areas in the Black Sea and the Sea of Azov down to the Mediterranean Sea, going dark on the approach to Cyprus.

 “These ships are working for Russian armed forces or other Russian government contractors,” said Yörük Işık, a geopolitical analyst from the Istanbul-based consultancy Bosphorus Observer.
 “Not only are these ships sanctioned themselves, but the company that owns them is sanctioned, all their routes are sanctioned, and they are technically trading stolen petroleum from an unlawfully seized property of the Ukrainian government.’’